DguFarmSystem/4th-security-CubeAI-BE/README.md

 - **PostgreSQL** (default: `localhost:5432`)
 - **Redis** (default: `localhost:6379`)

-You can run them locally or via Docker:
+You can run them locally or via Docker

 ### **Installation**